 Overview: This modification proposes to add a non-mandatory technical specification to the Grid Code, relating to GB Grid Forming Capability (which was formerly referred to as a Virtual Synchronous Machine ("VSM") capability.
 The detail pertaining to its creation may be found in Section 3 "Why Change?" but the high-level overview is that the specification will enable parties to offer an additional grid stability service.
-This will be fundamental to ensuring future Grid Stability, faciliatating the target of zero carbon System operation by 2025 and providing the opportunity to take part in a commercial market which would sit alongside other market arrangements such as the stability pathfinder work and dynamic containment.
+This will be fundamental to ensuring future Grid Stability, facilitating the target of zero carbon System operation by 2025 and providing the opportunity to take part in a commercial market or become part of other market arrangements such as the stability pathfinder work and/or dynamic containment.